European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-mobile-client-server.md

 For details, including instructions and examples, see [Server-side token generation](../ref-info/ref-server-side-token-generation.md).

-You will need to pass the `Identity` response into the mobile app: see [Configure the EUID Mobile SDK](#configure-the-euid-mobile-sdk).
+You will need to pass the `Identity` response into the mobile app: see [Configure the EUID mobile SDK](#configure-the-euid-mobile-sdk).

 :::warning
 For security reasons, the API key and secret used in token generation must be called server-side.
 Do not store these values inside a mobile app.